comidan/AgriSegmentation/README.md

 With the first architecture using DenseNet201 we were able to reach an IoU on the test data set of 77.57%, while with the second architecture using as base model ResNet152V2, we've reached an IoU on the test set of 77.61%.
-They are indeed very similar models, also in the metrics acquired and shown in the Figures 7 and 8 below.
+They are indeed very similar models, also in the metrics acquired and shown in the Figures below.
 One could say that at the cost of slightly worse results it's preferable the model with DenseNet201 as base due to its smaller number of parameters with respect to ResNet152V2 which means reduce prediction time and potential reduce of further small over fitting.<br><br>